jamesplease/redux-resource/README.md

 import store from './store';

 // This action represents beginning the request to read a book with ID of 24.
 This
-// may could represent the start of an HTTP request, for instance. store.dispatch({
+// could represent the start of an HTTP request, for instance. store.dispatch({
   type: actionTypes.READ_RESOURCES_PENDING,
   resourceName: 'books',